-Beginning around nine months or earlier, play peek-a-boo and chase around the furniture.
-As you hide your face with your hands or you hide your body on the other side of the couch, the baby has the opportunity to imagine that you exist even though you’re out of sight.
+Beginning around nine months or sometimes earlier, try playing peek-a-boo and chase each other around the furniture.
+As you hide your face with your hands or you hide your body on the other side of the couch, your baby has the opportunity to imagine that you exist even though you’re out of sight.

 The problem with many of the modern theories about discipline is that they focus so much on fostering independence that they lose sight of the necessity for a toddler to continue a healthy dependence.
 Try to achieve the delicate balance between maintaining the connection and encouraging self-reliance.

 Exploring toddlers get stuck in precarious places.
-The protector instinct in all parents makes us want to rush and rescue the stuck baby.
-Sometimes it’s good to encourage from the sidelines and let the young adventurer get herself out of the mess.
-While writing this section, I observed two-year-old Lauren trying to negotiate her doll buggy down a short flight of steps.
-Halfway down the buggy got stuck and Lauren began to protest.
-Instead of immediately rushing to help her, I offered an encouraging, “Lauren do it.”
+The protector instinct in all parents makes us want to rush and rescue the stuck child.
+Sometimes it’s good to encourage from the sidelines and let the young adventurer get themselves out of the mess.
+While writing this section, I observed 2-year-old Lauren trying to negotiate her doll buggy down a short flight of steps.
+Halfway down, the buggy got stuck and Lauren began to protest.
+Instead of immediately rushing to help her, I offered an encouraging, “Lauren, do it.”
 That was all she needed to navigate her buggy down the rest of the steps.
 Encouraging toddlers to work themselves out of their own dilemmas helps them develop a sense of self-reliance.

 There are times when toddlers still need to cling, some more than others.
 On days when your usually fearless explorer won’t leave your side, honor his wishes but try to figure out why he is staying so close.
 Does he feel ill?
 Have you been distracted or too busy to attend to him?
 Has he had more separation than he can handle lately?
 Refuel his connectedness “tank” with some time together, and he’ll be off on his own again soon.

 Remember, children’s behaviors are more challenging to deal with when they are making the transition from one developmental stage to the next.
 By easing the transition, you lessen the discipline problems that tag along.

-For a child to have the best chance of becoming an emotionally healthy person, she should be encouraged to mature through each of these stages gradually.
+For a child to have the best chance of becoming an emotionally healthy person, they should be encouraged to mature through each of these stages gradually.
 Getting stuck in the dependent stage is as crippling as is being forced out of it too soon.
 Remaining in the independent stage is frustrating.
 Maturing into interdependence equips children with the ability to get the most out of others, while asking the most of themselves.